International Vulture Awareness Day 2018

-In honor of International Vulture Awareness Day, we’re celebrating these charismatic and often misunderstood birds with a full weekend of learning and fun.
-Discover more about the very important role these carrion eaters play in food webs around the world, plus learn how the Zoo is helping to save the iconic California condor and other endangered vultures.
+Join us for International Vulture Awareness Day, where we’re celebrating these charismatic and often misunderstood birds with fascinating activities and special entertainment.
+Discover more about the very important role carrion eaters play in food webs around the world, and learn how the Zoo is helping to save the iconic California condor and other endangered vultures.

 International Vulture Awareness Day – Home Page: More than 100 organizations worldwide participate in International Vulture Awareness Day!
 See the list here.

 Andean Condor: The Andean condor is one of the world’s largest flying birds.
-Learn more about these birds and visit our resident Andean condor, Leadbottom.
+Learn more about them and visit our resident Andean condor, Leadbottom.

 Black Vulture: Black vultures are the most common vulture in the Western Hemisphere.
 Discover more about their distribution and their unique family ties.